MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-register-new-items.md

 ### To make an item substitution

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Items**, and then choose the related link.
-2. Find the relevant item, and then choose the **Item No.** to open the Item Card.
+2. Find the relevant item, and then choose the **No.** to open the Item Card.
 3. Choose the **Related** action, then choose **Item**, and then **Substitutions** to open the **Item Substitution Entry** page.
 4. Choose the **Substitute No.** field, and then select the replacement item from the list.
 5. Fill in or change other fields on the page as necessary.